Vedāḥ refers the sacred knowledge held in four ancient Indian collections (saṃhitās): the Ṛgvedāḥ, the Sāmavedāḥ, the Yajurvedāḥ and the Atharvavedāḥ.

 The Upaniṣads are called the end of the Vedāḥ (Vedānta).
 They claim shared authorship with the Brāhmaṇas and are connected to them via the Āraṇyakas.
 The primary relationship in the Upaniṣads is between the sage (ācārya) and student (brahmacāri).
 Their metaphysical speculation and use of various contemplative disciplines form the foundation for Hindu theosophy.

-In the Brāhmaṇas, upaniṣad refers to the causal origin of something else.
-Not surprisingly, the Upaniṣads’ quest for first cause, and they are preoccupied with the secret (rahasyam) of the Vedāḥ in their approach to the divine (upāsanā).
-In the Upaniṣads hidden connections (bandhu: बन्धु) discovered by the Brāhmaṇas undergo transformations that reveal the true reality of ātman (self) is the imperishable immensity of Brahmā, or brahman.
+In the Brāhmaṇas, the term ‘upaniṣad‘ refers to the original cause of something else.
+Not surprisingly, the Upaniṣads quest for first cause in their approach to the divine (upāsanā).
+They are preoccupied with the secret (rahasyam) of the Vedāḥ.
+The hidden connections (bandhu: बन्धु) highlit by the Brāhmaṇas undergo transformations that reveal the true reality of ātman (self).
+It is the imperishable immensity of Brahmā, or brahman.
 The classical Upaniṣadic expression for the experience of brahman is saccidānanda, the true bliss of spirit.

 As the spider moves along its thread, or as from a fire tiny sparks fly in all directions, even so from this ātman come forth all vital forces, all worlds, all gods, all beings.
 Its secret name is “the Truth of truth.”
 Breath is truth and its truth is ātman.